anshuman73/resultomator/README.md

 *The script was run using Python 3 on Ubuntu 16.04*

-Generated log at the end gave this -
+Generated log at the end gave this (when using async data retrieval) -

 ```
-Log:

-416 valid records downloaded, saving everything to database...

 Finished processing everything.

-Took 20.92346954345703 seconds for execution for processing 416 valid records
+Took 17.075409650802612 seconds for execution

 ```